seuros/rails_app_version/README.md

 ## Version Headers Middleware

 Rails AppVersion includes an optional middleware that adds version and environment information to HTTP response headers.
-This is particularly useful in staging and development environments to verify deployment success and track which version of the application is serving requests.
+This is particularly useful in staging and pre-production environments to verify deployment success and track which version of the application is serving requests.

 ### Configuring the Middleware